Nebula-Block-Data/docs/Tier/Overview.md

 # Overview

 This page outlines the different tiers available in the system, their requirements, and the corresponding benefits.
+All users have access to our serverless endpoints.
+The tiers dictate your request and token rates, as well as whether you have access to GPU instances.

 ### **Tier Levels and Benefits**
 | Tier Level          | Requirement     | GPU Access | Request Rate | Token Rate  |